Stirling-High-School/Project-Destiny/README.md

 [![Twitter](https://img.shields.io/twitter/follow/beecheyyy?style=social)](https://twitter.com/beecheyyy)
 [![Twitter](https://img.shields.io/twitter/follow/ach_henderson?style=social)](https://twitter.com/ach_henderson)

 Highly customisable online course choice form for high schools.
-This has been developed internally for [Stirling High School](https://www.stirlinghigh.co.uk), however the core system is extremely customisable, making it ideal for (mostly) every school's course choice use cases.
+This has been developed internally for [Stirling High School](https://www.stirlinghigh.co.uk), a Scottish high school, however the core system is extremely customisable, making it ideal for (mostly) every school's course choice use cases.
 All form responses are stored in a Google Sheet, and all customisation can be done through a separate configuration spreadsheet.

 Identification of users uses Google OAuth, which will require each of your schools students to have their own school Google Account.
 If you are a Google for Education school, this is yet another reason to use this service, however if you're not, it's not recommended that you use this system.
 However, if you, or anyone in your school, has some programming experience, feel free to fork this repository and alter it to suit your schools needs!